 Let me be more direct.
-Our lord has secretly confided to me that renouncing his one night's "droit de seignior" was a ruse to throw you off any suspicions that he was interested in pursuing me.
-He even joked that when he's made ambassador you'll be elevated to "Royal Courier" and more importantly "Cuckold to the Count."
+Our most generous lord told me that renouncing his one night's "droit de seignior" was a ruse to throw you off any suspicions that he was interested in pursuing me.
+He even joked that when he's made ambassador you'll be elevated to "Royal Courier" and more importantly "Official Cuckold to the Count."